Taking stock of the mining sector

 When it comes to mining finance, one should be careful what one wishes for.
 Whilst we all want good projects to attract finance, it is important to recognise that the point at which the mining industry becomes too easily financeable is usually the point at which commodity prices start to wobble.
 New supply often means lower prices in the future for commodities – the lithium boom of 2014-2018 and subsequent bust is a recent reminder.
 Consider the difference between an industry like technology, where more financing can create its own demand by creating products people did not know they needed, against mining, which relies largely on derived demand.

 Financing does not create new demand.
 It is incumbent upon the industry to maintain discipline when financing is freely available, offering forward only the best projects and avoiding the temptations of the past to overbuild because finance is available.
 Unfortunately, this is a lesson too often forgotten, which only serves to highlight once again the importance of a project’s longevity and low operating costs if it is to survive through the cycles.

 Interestingly, whilst there is growing availability of capital for exploration in mining, and we have not yet seen interest from equity providers to fund large development projects, it may well be that the best way for a junior to proceed is to partner up with a senior company with deep pockets, but a skinny pipeline of new projects.
 By working together there is a greater chance of ensuring that the right projects come to market at the right time, thereby avoiding the sins of the past.
 It may be slower, but as the African proverb goes, ‘if you want to go fast, go alone, if you want to go far, go together’.

-First published in Mining Journal Intelligence’s Global Finance Report 2021.
-Reproduced here with permission.
+First published in Mining Journal Intelligence’s Global Finance Report 2021 and reproduced here with permission.

-43-101: a national instrument for the standards of disclosure for mineral projects in Canada.
+43-101: National Instrument 43-101 is a national instrument for the standards of disclosure for mineral projects in Canada.